Reuxbite/Project-Nirv/src/content/blog/chicken-egg-consulting-report.md

 | **Envelopment** | 1-2 years | 2-3 years | $20M-$100M |

 **Action item:** If your funding runway is shorter than the target timeline for your chosen strategy, pivot now.
 Attempting to achieve profitability on an accelerated timeline will force margin compression (unsustainable unit economics) and failure.

-**[INSERT CHART I: Profitability Timeline Comparison - Multi-line chart showing contribution margin over time for each platform model, with annotations for inflection points and payback periods.]**

 ---